Blue Train (album): Composition

 Four of the five compositions were written by Coltrane, the exception being the standard "I'm Old Fashioned".
 Though at this point his compositions used conventional diatonic harmonies, they were set in unconventional ways.
-The title track is a bluesy piece with a quasi-minor (Eb7#9) theme.
+The title track is a bluesy piece with a quasi-minor (E♭7#9) theme.
 "Locomotion" is also a blues riff tune, in forty-four-bar form.
 There is a harmonic relationship between Coltrane's "Lazy Bird" and the Tadd Dameron composition "Lady Bird".

 Style

 Coltrane's playing exhibits the move toward what would become his signature style.
 His solos are more harmonic or "vertical" and lines arpeggiated.
 His timing was often apart from or over the beat, rather than playing on or behind it.
 During a 1960 interview, Coltrane described Blue Train as his favorite album of his own up to that point.

 John Coltrane's next major album, Giant Steps, broke new melodic and harmonic ground in jazz, whereas Blue Train adheres to the hard bop style of the era.

 While on Joe Vella's podcast "Traneumentary", Michael Cuscuna, the reissue producer at Blue Note, commented:We’re listening to Blue Train, which to me is one of the most beautiful pieces on one of the most beautiful records that Coltrane recorded in the fifties.
 It’s his first real mature statement and he wrote all but one of the tunes on this album which was very rare in the fifties and each one is a gem, particularly the title tune Blue Train.
 And while it’s kind of easy to play the blues, this has a suspended and haunting kind of quality to it.